In this post, I will look at natural dog behaviours and how we can utilise natural canine communication signals to get the best from our dogs.

 That’s my big thing, I strive to modify behaviour naturally, working with canine communication skills.
 Accept that any dogs behaviour is either a cry for help to be understand, asking a question or training you to their wants regardless.
 Every dog is an individual, each will react to any given stimuli slightly differently dependent on their personality and character.
-Embrace that and help them modify that behaviour to another more thoughtful canine expression.
+Embrace that and help them modify that behaviour through guidance to another more thoughtful canine expression.
+Self control is the key.
 More detail further down.

 Self control and patience.